-Development Controls
+Development controls

 There are no general buffer related development controls for Area 3.
-However, where a specific location within this area is known to be impacted from port operations (eg through a history of formal complaints), the City may, in consultation with Fremantle Ports, apply some or all of the development controls outlined in Section 4.2 above.
+However, where a specific location within this area is known to be impacted from port operations (eg. through a history of formal complaints), Council may, in consultation with Fremantle Ports, apply some or all of the development controls outlined in Section 4.2 above.

-Notification and Memorials on Title
+Notification and memorials on title

-Where development, including subdivision, incorporates additional sensitive uses, notification or a memorial shall be placed on the title as outlined in Area 1 above if the specific location is known to be impacted from port operations as described above.
+Where development, including subdivision, incorporates additional sensitive uses notification or a memorial shall be placed on the title as outlined in Area 1 above if the specific location is known to be impacted from port operations as described above.